Isra and Mi'raj in Canada

 What Do People Do?

-This event gives Muslims in Australia the chance to reflect on the importance of prayer.
-It is a time for people, particularly children, young people and students, to learn more about Isra and Mi'raj, what it means in Islamic faith, and how it is applied in practice.
-Some people learn about Isra and Mi’raj by listening to scholars on CD or audiotape while others read material obtained from bookstores, libraries and other resource centers.
-Some lectures on Isra and Mi’raj feature special guest speakers from other parts of the world.
+Some people make sweets to share with others or give donations to charity around this time of the year.
+This event gives Muslims the chance to reflect on the importance of prayer.
+It is a time for people, particularly students, to learn more about Isra and Mi'raj, what it means in Islamic faith, and how it is applied in practice.
+Some students learn about Isra and Mi’raj by listening to scholars on CD or audiotape while others read material obtained from bookstores, libraries and other resource centers.

-Isra and Mi’raj is not an official public holiday in Australia.
+Isra and Mi’raj is not a public holiday in Canada.
 There may be some local congestion on roads around major mosques in the evening of the event.

 Isra and Mi’raj is a two-fold event that commemorates the Prophet Muhammad’s journey from Mecca to Jerusalem and his ascent into heaven, according to Islamic belief.
 One night during the 10th year of Muhammad’s prophecy, the angel Gabriel woke him and traveled with him to Jerusalem.
 Muhammad prayed at the site of the Temple of Solomon with the prophets Abraham, Moses, Jesus and others.